Home - Pit Boss vs Rec Teq Grills in 2023

 The mid-size matchup was close, but the Rec-Teq Stampede came out ahead in the useful features category.
 But the PB820FB from Pit Boss came in with a lower price and more cooking area.
 So that’s a bit of a toss-up.
 The Rec-Teq is the fancy one, but Pit Boss offers a better value here.

-The best budget smoker is the Pit Boss PB440TG.
+The budget smoker is the Pit Boss PB440TG.
 It’s sturdier than the Rec-Teq Trailblazer, and it folds easier.
 Plus it’s cheaper.

 Pit Boss gets an additional honorable mention for adding a broiler to all three of these cool combos.
+You vote with your dollars.
+So which one will you crown a champion?